 Where the target SMETS1 ESME only supports 60, 300, 600, 900, 1800 and 3600 for AverageRMSVoltageMeasurementPeriod (with its DUIS meaning), the S1SP shall set the value of Average RMS Voltage Measurement Period (with its SMETS1 meaning) to the next greater available measurement period if for AverageRMSVoltageMeasurementPeriod (with its DUIS meaning) is not equal to a supported value or, if the specified period is larger than 3600, set it to 3600.

-Where the target SMETS1 ESME only supports the setting of AverageRMSOverVoltageThreshold, AverageRMSUnderVoltageThreshold, RMSExtremeOverVoltageThreshold, RMSExtremeUnderVoltageThreshold, RMSVoltageSagThreshold and RMSVoltageSwellThreshold (with their DUIS?
-Meanings) to a whole percentage of 230v, then the S1SP shall round down the value in each of the AverageRMSOverVoltageThreshold, AverageRMSUnderVoltageThreshold, RMSExtremeOverVoltageThreshold, RMSExtremeUnderVoltageThreshold, RMSVoltageSagThreshold and RMSVoltageSwellThreshold (with their DUIS meanings) to the nearest whole percentage of 230v and configure the ESME accordingly
+Where the target SMETS1 ESME only supports the setting of AverageRMSOverVoltageThreshold, AverageRMSUnderVoltageThreshold, RMSExtremeOverVoltageThreshold, RMSExtremeUnderVoltageThreshold, RMSVoltageSagThreshold and RMSVoltageSwellThreshold (with their DUIS Meanings) to a whole percentage of 230v, then the S1SP shall round down the value in each of the AverageRMSOverVoltageThreshold, AverageRMSUnderVoltageThreshold, RMSExtremeOverVoltageThreshold, RMSExtremeUnderVoltageThreshold, RMSVoltageSagThreshold and RMSVoltageSwellThreshold (with their DUIS meanings) to the nearest whole percentage of 230v and configure the ESME accordingly.

-Where the target SMETS1 ESME only supports the capture of voltages in the Average RMS Voltage Profile Data Log (with its SMETS1 meaning) with the same average period, then the values, accessible via the AvgRMSVoltageProfileDataLog (with its MMC meaning), will be erased whenever AverageRMSVoltageMeasurementPeriod (with its DUIS meaning) is different to its previous value. .successfully processes the Instructions resulting from this Service Request the device will erase the data used to populate the AvgRMSVoltageProfileDataLog (with its MMC meaning).Update Device Configuration (Gas Conversion) (SRV 6.6)
+Where the target SMETS1 ESME successfully processes the Instructions resulting from this Service Request the device will erase the data used to populate the AvgRMSVoltageProfileDataLog (with its MMC meaning).

+Where the target SMETS1 ESME only supports 60, 120, 180, 240, 300, 360, 600, 720, 900, 1200 and 1800 for AverageRMSVoltageMeasurementPeriod (with its DUIS meaning), the S1SP shall set the value of Average RMS Voltage Measurement Period (with its SMETS1 meaning) to the next greater available measurement period if for AverageRMSVoltageMeasurementPeriod (with its DUIS meaning) is not equal to a supported value or, if the specified period is larger than 1800, set it to 1800.

+Update Device Configuration (Gas Conversion) (SRV 6.6)

 Where the target SMETS1 GSME does not support the Conversion Factor configuration data item (with its SMETS meaning), the S1SP shall not set the Conversion Factor.
 For clarity, the S1SP shall create a SMETS1 Response indicating success where all other processing succeeds.